Group6CapstoneGroup/Capstone-Documents/Requirments Documentation/tune-tip-requirements.md

   - **1.0.1:** The first file is: data.csv file sourced from Kaggle.
 This is the data our recommendation model will consumer and “train” on.
   - **1.0.2:** The second is main.py.
 This file contains the recommendation model.
   - **1.0.3:** The third is recommendationService.py.
 This file is where we implement our Flask web app service that communicates with the UI.
+- **1.1.0:** The recommendation model will first need to open and read all the lines of data from the csv file we are utilizing as a database for the model to make it's predictions on.
+  - **1.1.1:** We then need to clean the data so the model will be able to digest it and its easier to work with.
+  - **1.1.2:** The file will also contain a method called euclidean_matrix(data, numberOfRecommendations, song, artist).
+The purpose of this method is call the model and get recommendation outputs the model generates from the algorithm it utilizes.
+The inputs that are needed to be passed in are the data itself from the csv file, number of recommendations wanted, song title, and artist.
+The method then returns the printed text of the song recommendation(s) it has made.